OCA/l10n-thailand/l10n_th_bank_payment_export_cancel_confirm/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-When user click to cancel bank payment export, a confirmation wizard will be show, with reason as optional.
+When user click to reject bank payment export, a confirmation wizard will be show, with reason as optional.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.